The beginning of the Bicarb Startup

 Occasionally, Kim also was able to add bicarb to pools while they were still filling with water.
 The results were the same as the pools that were filled in the town of Brentwood.
 No plaster dust.

-Since 1996, onBalance has been promoting the “Bicarb Startup” as an alternative chemical start-up method for new plaster pools, explaining how it works and why it is better than both the traditional method, and especially the acid start method.
+Since 1996, onBalance has been promoting the “Bicarb Startup” as an alternative chemical start-up method for new plaster pools, explaining how it works and why it is better than both the traditional method, and especially the acid start method (see our Journal article on the subject here).

 In a nutshell, the “Bicarb Start-up” is a method which helps eliminate the formation of “plaster dust” in new plaster pools and which results in denser, smoother, more durable plaster than other techniques.